Maria-Fox/CampHub/readMe.md

 CampHub

-Link to API: Telegraph: https://telegra.ph/api#createPage
+Link to API: Wordpress: https://developer.wordpress.org/rest-api/

 1. What goal will your website be designed to achieve?